-Following PH's victory in GE-14 in May 2018, parliamentary institutional reform began with the appointment of a PAC chairman from among opposition MPs, as promised in the party's manifesto.
-These reforms are being implemented to increase transparency in government spending.
-According to the Opposition Leader, Anwar Ibrahim (2021):
+Following PH's victory in GE14 in May 2018, parliamentary institutional reform began with the appointment of a PAC chairman from among opposition MPs, as promised in the coalition's manifesto.
+These reforms were being implemented to increase transparency in government spending.
+According to the Opposition Leader, Anwar Ibrahim: